cbaatz/Knit/README.md

     |-- favicon.ico
     `-- robots.txt

-The `knit.coffee` (or `.knit.coffee`) file is a normal JavaScript or CoffeeScript file that exports a 'routes' object associating resource paths with a handler function:
+The `knit.coffee` file is a normal CoffeeScript file that exports a 'routes' object associating resource paths with a handler function:

     handler (callback) {
         // Generate resource data and mimetype